By Michael Lanza

 Distance: 27-39 miles, multiple variations, 3 to 5 days

-Why It’s Unique: Big, unobstructed views for much of its distance, beautiful wildflowers and campsites, and that mind-boggling Tetons skyline.
+Why It’s Unique: Big views for much of its distance, beautiful wildflowers and campsites, and that incomparable, mind-boggling Tetons skyline.

 Unquestionably one of America’s premier multi-day treks, the Teton Crest Trail (lead photo at top of story) stays above treeline for much of its traverse through the range, with nearly constant, long views of the peaks.
 Certain spots along the TCT have entered the place-name vocabularies of Tetons aficionados: Death Canyon Shelf, Hurricane Pass, the South and North Forks of Cascade Canyon, Lake Solitude, and Paintbrush Divide, one of the highest points reached by trail in the park, at nearly 11,000 feet.